jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ### 9.11 The Three Connection Modes

-In operation, three distinct connection patterns occur. **Scanner authors must recognize all three or they will mis-frame traffic.**
+In operation, three distinct connection patterns occur. **Implementations MUST recognize all three or they will mis-frame traffic.**

 | Mode | First-frame type | Subsequent frames | Identity exchange? | Where seen |
 |---|---|---|---|---|